- About Us

 From an early age, Max felt the calling of being a funeral director and began job shadowing his uncle.
 He continued the family legacy by becoming the third generation funeral director and embalmer.

 Max is married to Misty and they have two sons, Devan and Zayne.
-He enjoys hunting, fishing, golf, and spending time on their farm.
+He enjoys hunting, fishing, golf, and spending time on their ranch.

 Misty was born and raised in Big Spring, Texas.
 She graduating from Big Spring High School May 2004 and Angelo State University in May 2009 with a Bachelor's Degree in Psychology and Minor in Criminal Justice.